SmartBear/readyapi4j/modules/testengine/README.md

 [local execution engine](../local), namely;

 * The possibility to execute tests in existing ReadyAPI/SoapUI projects
-* The possibility to validate APIs based on their Swagger definition
 * The possibility to perform data-driven testing in Test Recipes

 The corresponding REST API exposed by the TestEngine for this functionality is